oleks/install.py/README.rst

 Design Goals
 ============

-The ``install.py`` command-line utility aims to be a simple, file-system-based installation utility that:
+In the following, the keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119) (Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997).

-1. Is easy to use in a small project.
+1. ``install.py`` SHOULD be easy to use in (or adapt to) a small project.
-2. Is cross-platform.
+2. ``install.py`` SHOULD be cross-platform.
-3. Makes it easy to keep installed files up-to-date.
+3. ``install.py`` SHOULD make it easy to keep installed files up-to-date.

 Related Tools
 =============